fastrgv/WorldCupSokerban/README.md

 ![screenshot](https://github.com/fastrgv/WorldCupSokerban/blob/master/sokerban.png)

 # WorldCupSokerban
-This is a soccer-themed, 3D sokoban puzzle game that runs on Mac OS-X and GNU Linux
+This is a soccer-themed, 3D sokoban puzzle game that runs on Windows, Mac OS-X and GNU Linux

 Click on the large tar.gz file under releases for all source & binaries, or try this link:

 https://github.com/fastrgv/WorldCupSokerban/releases/download/v3.2.0/sb31oct17.tar.gz

 # WorldCupSokerban
 ----------------------------------------------------------------
 ## What's new:

-**ver 3.2.0 -- 31oct17**
+**ver 3.2.0 -- 11nov17**

+* added prebuilt executables for msWindows;
+* added working build scripts for msWindows;

 * Updated build to use a) SFML v2.4.2;  b) AdaCore 2017;
 * Added console startup messages with OGL profile & version;
 * Removed unused libraries;  improved compile scripts;
 * Made code corrections;  added step, push count;
-* Added IJKL-keys for movement as alternative to WASD, or arrow keys.
+* Added IJKL-keys for movement as alternative to WASD, arrow keys.
-* Extended time limit for live solver from 10 to 20 seconds so more puzzles are solvable interactively.

 **14may17, v3.1.9**